 It is unlikely that the number of attacks will abate over time.
 On the contrary, there is every reason to expect that their number will continue to grow.
 In fact, with the growing attack surface and increasing number of potential targets as we constantly increase the connections of various things to the Internet, breaches are inevitable.

 The only way to stop reacting to attackers and get ahead of the game is to be proactive about the security your IT assets.
 Investing in emerging technologies that use AI and deep learning algorithms to monitor and predict your breach risk due to these myriad of attack vectors is an effective strategy.
 With prediction of breaches and insights into potential breach simulations, organizations can move towards a more robust security posture.
 Then, with a prioritized list of action items and prescriptive fixes for these action items, vulnerabilities can be fixed and closed before they can be exploited.

-Balbix enables organizations to deploy a risk-based vulnerability management program by continuously discovering and monitoring all points in your attack surface, analyzing this information to predict likely breach scenarios, and helping you take appropriate mitigation steps by producing a prioritized list of actions items and prescriptive fixes to address the issues.
-Learn more about Vulnerability Management
+Balbix BreachControlTM, the predictive breach avoidance platform, enables organizations to deploy a risk-based VM program to avoid breaches by continuously discovering and monitoring all points in your attack surface, analyzing this information to predict likely breach scenarios, and helping you take appropriate mitigation steps by producing a prioritized list of actions items and prescriptive fixes to address the issues.